CFdefense/Hackathon-Fall-2024/README.md

 Created by Christian Farrell and Ryan Munger

-## Installation
-1. Ensure you have node installed on your computer
-2. `npm install`
-3. `npm run dev`
-4. Go to localhost in the browser!
-5. Ensure you are in the right zoom level in your browser.

 ## About the Project
 This project was for the Marist Hackathon in the Fall of 2024.
 The theme was 'typing,' and we were given 12 hours to complete a fully-fledged project that would be judged.